andrewreza/larty081521/README.md

-# Code Refactor Starter Code
+# Refactored the Horiseon code for optizimation